DamienDennehy/Imgur.API/docs/topic-endpoint.md

 # Topic Endpoint

 ##GetDefaultTopicsAsync
-Get the list of default memes.
+Get the list of default topics.

 		var client = new ImgurClient("YOUR_CLIENT_ID", "YOUR_CLIENT_SECRET");
 		var endpoint = new TopicEndpoint(client);